-Rheumatoid arthritis (RA) is one of the most common autoimmune diseases, with a prevalence of 0.5%-1% in the Western world population (I).
-RA is a common cause of permanent disability and is characterized by chronic inflammation of the synovial tissues associated with a dense leukocytic infiltrate, angiogenesis, pannus formation, and ultimately cartilage and bone destruction (2).
+RA is one of the most common autoimmune diseases with a prevalence of 0.5-1 % in the Western world population (1).
+RA is a common cause of permanent disability and is characterized by chronic inflammation of the synovial tissues associated with a dense leukocytic infiltrate, angiogenesis, pannus formation and ultimately cartilage and bone destruction (2).

-We recently demonstrated that 18 F-galacto-RGD PET imaging was applicable to the early detection of angiogenesis in experimental glucose-6-phosphate-isomerase (GPI)-induced arthritis (3).
-Interestingly, enhanced $\alpha{\nu}\beta_3$ integrin activity in the synovial vasculature of arthritic joints is associated with the onset of hypoxia (4).
+We recently demonstrated that 18F-galacto-RGD PET-imaging is applicable to the early detection of angiogenesis in experimental glucose-6-phosphate-isomerase (GPI)-induced arthritis (3).
+Interestingly, enhanced $\alpha\nu\beta3$ -integrin activity in the synovial vasculature of arthritic joints is associated with the onset of hypoxia (4).

-In addition, hypoxia induces the formation of the transcription factors HIFs (hypoxia-inducible factors), which trigger an upregulation of proangiogenic factors and mediators involved in glycolysis (4).
+In addition, hypoxia induces the formation of the transcription factors HIFs, which trigger an up-regulation of pro-angiogenic factors and mediators involved in glycolysis (4).
 The HIF pathway allows cells to survive during hypoxic conditions and plays a major role in RA disease progression, whereas especially HIF-1 α acts as a key regulator of inflammation (5).
-Cramer et al. reinforced the essential role of hypoxia and HIF-1 α expression in GPI-induced arthritis in HIF-1 $\alpha^{-/-}$ mice that exhibited reduced joint inflammation, whereas wild-type mice developed severe joint inflammation (6).
+Cramer et al. reinforced the essential role of hypoxia and HIF-1 α expression in GPI-induced arthritis in HIF-1 α -^{i} mice that exhibited reduced joint inflammation, whereas wild-type mice developed severe joint inflammation (6).